The short name for the Atkins nutritional approach is the Atkins diet.

 Atkins, in his Atkins Diet, believed prevailing theories about weight gain were all wrong.
 First, he dismissed the idea that saturated fats were bad.
-Instead it was carbohydrates that led to the weight problems Americans have.
-In fact Atkins thought that the total focus on fats had made a problem much worse.
+Instead, it was carbohydrates that led to the weight problems Americans and nearly all Westeners have.
+In fact, Atkins thought that the total focus on fats had made a problem much worse.
 He pointed to all the low-fat foods that were high in carbohydrates.

 Dieters were being tricked into eating foods that would cause them to gain more weight.
 This all changes in the Atkins diet.

 By cutting out carbohydrates, people would burn stored body fats.
 Lose the weight lose the fat.
 It’s not just a case of eating less.
 The diet would work because it burned excess calories.
 In fact, Atkins cited a study that claimed the body would burn an extra 950 calories on his diet.
 But later research and reviews of his studies found that his claims were false.